siriusctrl/UniPublic/COMP90020 DA/Time.md

 - Designed to externally synchronize clients via Internet to UTC
   - Hiarachical structure
   - ![image-20200620203349450](assets/image-20200620203349450.png)
+  - The server on higher level (lower stratum) are more preferable than those on lower level (higher stratum)
 - The synchronization subnet can reconfigure if failures occur, if
   - A primary clock that loses its UTC source can become a secondary
   - A secondary that loses its primary can use another primary